-Figure 3 Unemployment Rates 2005 - 2007
+Figure 3: Unemployment Rates 2005 - 2007

 As unemployment levels have declined across the UK, the policy priority has shifted towards those most disengaged from the labour market including the sick & disabled and lone parents.
-The number of working age persons on Incapacity Benefit (IB) stood at 10,460 in May 2007.
+The number of working age persons on incapacity benefit stood at 10,460 in May 2007.
 (Figure 4) Whilst the number of IB claimants has come down by 5% since 2005, they continue to exceed the registered unemployed (JSA claimants) by 3 to 1.
 The number of Lone Parents claiming Income Support fell by 7% between 2005 and 2007 from 2,590 to 2,400.

 Whilst the city's economic position has shown growth in recent years, pockets of deprivation continue to impact on the overall economic health of the city and lead to inequality of opportunity.
 Employability has been, and will continue to be, a key issue for the city.
-Much work has been undertaken in recent years to address issues of worklessness in the city, through the development and delivery of the Scottish Government funded Working for Families Initiative, More Choices, More Chances and central Government's City Strategy initiative.
+Much work has been undertaken in recent years to address issues of worklessness in the city, through the development and delivery of the Scottish Government Funded Working for Families Initiative, More Choices, More Chances and central Government's City Strategy initiative.
 The aim is to create a city where everyone who wants to work has the opportunity to do so.
-The achievements include the opening of the Discover Opportunities Centre in the city centre - delivering a range of client focused services and supported by a number of agencies, including JobCentre Plus, the National Health Service, Dundee Community Health Partnership, Skills Development Scotland and the on-going development of the Dundee Employability Programme and the Dundee European Programme.
+The achievements include the opening of the Discover Opportunities Centre in the city centre - delivering a range of client focused services and supported by a number of agencies, including JobCentre Plus, the National Health Service, Dundee Community Health Partnership, Skills Development Scotland and the Dundee Employability Programme.